mcgtrt/toll-tracker/README.md

 5. Aggregator => CRUD operations for OBU Distance, invoicer, and data provider for the Gateway.

+5. 1.
+Prometheus implementation will only be present as the middleware for aggregator interface methods

 6. Gateway => User facing API, communicating with Aggregator API

 ## NOTE